splunk/splunk-ansible/docs/ADVANCED.md

 | POD_NAMESPACE | Defines the namespace of the current pod in a k8s environment | no | no | no |
 | CLUSTER_DOMAIN | Defines the domain name for DNS resolution in a k8s cluster (default: cluster.local) | no | no | no |

+For Linux search-head cluster members, Ansible now writes the SHC member, replication-listener, stable server-name, and (for classic deployments) Cluster Manager peering configuration while splunkd is stopped.
+This applies to both classic and Noah deployments.
+The later SHC commands still form and verify the cluster, but they do not request duplicate restarts when the effective pre-start configuration already matches.
+If splunkd is already running, Ansible keeps the established live-configuration and restart path.

 \* Password must be set either in `default.yml` or as the environment variable `SPLUNK_PASSWORD`

 #### Additional Splunk Universal Forwarder variables